carbonplan/sai-downscaling/docs/how-to/deploy.md

     cesm2-waccm6/
 ```

-Pointing `--config-path` at a directory (e.g. `configs/qa/`) loads every YAML beneath it.
-Each file is a [BCSD config](../reference/configuration.md) and supports the matrix format: list values for `gcm`/`variables`/`ensemble_members`/`scenarios`/`downscaling_methods` are expanded into one run per cartesian-product combination.
-For example, `ensemble_members: ["r1i1p1f1", "r2i1p1f1", "r3i1p1f1"]` in a single file produces three runs without any extra files.
+Pointing `--config-path` at a directory, such as `configs/qa/`, loads every YAML beneath it.
+Each
+file is a [config](../reference/configuration.md) and supports the matrix format: list values for
+`gcm`/`variables`/`ensemble_members`/`scenarios`/`downscaling_methods` are expanded into one run per
+cartesian-product combination.
+For example, `ensemble_members: ["r1i1p1f1", "r2i1p1f1", "r3i1p1f1"]`
+in a single file produces 3 runs without any extra files.

-The key difference between environments is `environment: "qa"` vs `environment: "production"` and the presence of `subset_bounds` in QA configs.
-The `branch` field is intentionally left unset in all deploy configs — it defaults to the installed package version at runtime, so the cache namespace automatically tracks the released version.
+The environments differ in 2 places: `environment: "qa"` against `environment: "production"`, and
+the presence of `subset_bounds` in QA configs.
+We leave the `branch` field unset in every deploy
+config, because it defaults to the installed package version at runtime, so the cache namespace
+tracks the released version on its own.

 ## QA runs

-QA runs execute all configs in `configs/qa/` against a small South Africa spatial subset.
-They are designed to complete quickly and validate the full pipeline end-to-end.
+QA runs execute every config in `configs/qa/` against a small South Africa spatial subset.
+We size
+them to finish quickly and still exercise the full pipeline end to end.

 **To trigger a QA run:**

 1. Go to **Actions → deploy → Run workflow**
 2. Leave **environment** set to `qa`, which is the default
-3. Optionally name a **model** to run one GCM subfolder (e.g. `ukesm1-1-ll`), or a single config file relative to `configs/qa/` (e.g. `cesm2-waccm6/cesm2-waccm6-g6-southafrica.yaml`).
-Leave it blank to run every model.
+3. Optionally name a **model** to run one GCM subfolder, such as `ukesm1-1-ll`, or a single config
+   file relative to `configs/qa/`, such as `cesm2-waccm6/cesm2-waccm6-g6-southafrica.yaml`.
+Leave it
+   blank to run every model.
 4. Optionally enable **Force recompute** to bypass the S3 cache
-5. Optionally provide a **branch** override to pin a specific cache namespace (passed to the pipeline's `--branch` flag)
+5. Optionally provide a **branch** override to pin a specific cache namespace (passed to the
+   pipeline's `--branch` flag)
 6. Click **Run workflow**

-The job runs three steps in order, against `configs/qa/` or the narrower path implied by **model**:
+The job runs 3 steps in order, against `configs/qa/` or the narrower path implied by **model**:

-1. `saidownscale validate --config-path configs/qa/` — checks input datasets for the GCMs and scenarios referenced by the configs.
-Exits with code 1 on any blocking failure before any compute is spent.
+1. `saidownscale validate --config-path configs/qa/` checks input datasets for the GCMs and
+   scenarios the configs reference.
+It exits with code 1 on any blocking failure, before any compute
+   is spent.
-2. `saidownscale run --config-path configs/qa/` — runs the full pipeline.
+2. `saidownscale run --config-path configs/qa/` runs the full pipeline.
-3. `saidownscale validate-output --config-path configs/qa/` — checks the written output datasets.
+3. `saidownscale validate-output --config-path configs/qa/` checks the written output datasets.

 ## Production runs

-Production runs execute the configs under `configs/production/{model}/` globally, as one GitHub Actions job per GCM.
-Each GCM owns a separate icechunk store keyed on `(gcm, obs_dataset, subset_id)`, so parallel jobs never commit to the same branch and cannot race each other. `fail-fast` is disabled, so one model failing does not cancel the others mid-run.
+Production runs execute the configs under `configs/production/{model}/` globally, as one GitHub
+Actions job per GCM.
+Each GCM owns a separate icechunk store keyed on
+`(gcm, obs_dataset, subset_id)`, so parallel jobs never commit to the same branch and cannot race
+each other.
+We disable `fail-fast`, so one model failing does not cancel the others mid-run.

-The matrix is an explicit list in `deploy.yml` rather than a directory listing, so adding a folder under `configs/production/` cannot silently start a global run:
+The matrix is an explicit list in `deploy.yml` rather than a directory listing, so adding a folder
+under `configs/production/` cannot silently start a global run.
+The table below is that list.

 | GCM | In the release matrix | Reason |
 | --- | --- | --- |